 In buffer mode this bit enables the transfer complete interrupt.
 The enabled interrupt will be triggered when the TXCIF flag in the INTFLAG register is set.
-In non-buffer mode this bit is zero.
+In non-buffer mode this bit does not have any effect.

 Bit 5 - DREIE: Data Register Empty Interrupt Enable